 Reaching your target audience is an important step in marketing your business and your products.
 It is only when you reach your target audience effectively that you’ll be able to drive more sales conversions.

 Could I OUTSOURCE some of my work?

 At some point in time, you will either burn out or max out.
 It happened to me and I know it will happen to you.
 Trust me, if you’re trying to do EVERYTHING yourself, you will burn out or max out.

-If there are certain tasks that you really don’t enjoy, could you hire a virtual assistant or freelancer to help you with it?
+If there are certain tasks that you don’t enjoy doing, could you hire a virtual assistant or freelancer to help you with it?
 I hired someone for about $4 per hour, in the Philippines, and they have saved me a ton of time and made blogging much more enjoyable.

-Some bloggers even decide to outsource EVERYTHING on their blog, including content creation.
-They take on the role of project manager, but have others write articles, edit articles, create photos, share their content on social media, etc.
+Some bloggers decide to outsource EVERYTHING on their blog, including content creation.
+They take on the role of project manager, and have others write articles, edit articles, create photos, share their content on social media, etc.

 I’ve decided to take advantage of outsourcing.
 My next novel will be written by a couple of guys in Bangalore, India. ~ Tom Robbins

 This is a great question.
 Why are you thinking about shutting down your blog in the first place?
 Is it because you aren’t making money?
 Is it because you just don’t have the time to blog and do your day job?
 Or is it because your traffic and income aren’t what you want them to be?